mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L3-Git_Github.md

 * Developers can work on their local copies of the repository even when not connected to a network.

-* Network connection is only required when the contributer needs to publish their code or sync the updates.
+* Network connection is only required when the contributor needs to publish their code or sync the updates.

 Ex : Git and Mercuria